CodePushGo/website/src/content/blog/en/integrity-checks-for-capacitor-updates.md

 | Authentication | Request signing | Public key validation |
 | Update Protection | SSL pinning | Certificate matching |

-### Capgo Integration
+### CodePushGo Integration

-Capgo's latest release (v7.0.23, February 2025) introduces improved security for managing packages across platforms.
-By integrating Capgo, you can streamline secure update processes.
+CodePushGo's latest release (v7.0.23, February 2025) introduces improved security for managing packages across platforms.
+By integrating CodePushGo, you can streamline secure update processes.
 The platform uses end-to-end encryption and aligns with app store security requirements.

 Here’s an example of a secure configuration for your project: